tohojo/flent/doc/tests.rst

    These set the number of upload or download streams for the ``tcp_nup``, ``tcp_ndown`` and ``rrul_be_nflows`` tests.

+.. envvar:: tcp_cong_control

+   Set the congestion control used for TCP flows, for platforms that supports setting it.
+This can be specified as a simple string to set the same value for upstream and downstream, or two comma-separated values to set it separately for the upstream and downstream directions.
+On Linux, any value in the sysctl ``net.ipv4.tcp_allowed_congestion_control`` can be used.

+   If a congestion control is specified that is not available on the system running the test, setting it will simply fail.
+In addition, some tests override the congestion control for one or more flows.
+The actual congestion control used is stored in the ``CONG_CONTROL`` per-test metadata field.

 .. envvar:: udp_bandwidth

    This sets the bandwidth of each UDP stream in the ``udp_*`` tests.
 The option